Twickenham Cricket Club

 Twickenham Cricket Club is an historic amateur cricket club in Twickenham in the United Kingdom.
-It is considered one of the oldest cricket clubs and sports clubs in world, dating back to 1833.
+Twickenham played their first ever game in 1833 when they locked horns with Thames Ditton Cricket Club.
+A copy of the scorecard from that game hangs in the club's home, the pavilion on Twickenham Green.

 Early history

 The earliest record of cricket being played in Twickenham dates back to 1735.
 It is contained in a letter by Lady Suffolk to her husband, suggesting she had learned of the game at Marble Hill House and might practice that afternoon.

 The first recorded match played by Twickenham Cricket Club was on 29 July 1833 against Thames Ditton.
 The two clubs met again for a centenary match in 1933.
 The match stands unique as the only joint centenary match played by the original teams.